CRC1415/nomad-docs/docs/tutorial/overview.md

 ------------
 ## Create a NOMAD User Account

 A NOMAD user account is required if you want to upload, share, publish, or analyze your data.
 However, exploring data in NOMAD does not require an account.
+Creating a NOMAD user account is quick and free!

-Creating a NOMAD user account is quick and free.
-Follow these steps to set up your account (click on the arrows to navigate between steps):
+**Use the arrow buttons ⬅️➡️ below to slide through the steps and create a NOMAD account.**
 <div class="image-slider" id="slider1">
     <div class="nav-arrow left" id="prev">←</div>
     <img src="images/account_1.png" alt="Image 1" class="active">